 This is followed by the six frequency memories within the bin.
-AN shows the antenna, BYPN indicates not bypassed, and SIDEA indicates that the capacitors were switched to the antenna side of the inductor (an LC network).
-L and C are the inductor and capacitor settings.
+AN shows the antenna number, SIDEA indicates that the capacitors were switched to the antenna side of the inductor (an LC network).
+L and C are the inductor and capacitor settings in hex notation (see the L and C commands).

-If the memory contains "Bypassed" (BYPB), the SIDE, L and C settings are not shown, as these relays are always released whenever bypassed.
+If the ATU setting is "Bypassed" (BYP), SIDE, L and C are not shown, as these relays are released whenever the ATU is bypassed.

-VSWRB is the "bypass SWR": the antenna SWR measured with the ATU bypassed.
+VSWRB is the "bypass SWR", the antenna SWR measured with the ATU bypassed.